gradio-app/gradio/guides/getting_started.md

 ## Getting Started

+Prerequisite: `gradio` requires Python 3.7+ and that's it!

 ### Quick Start

-To get Gradio running with a simple example, follow these three steps:
+To get Gradio running with a simple "Hello, World" example, follow these three steps:

 <span>1.</span> Install Gradio from pip.